Hirzel Canning Company & Farms: Hirzel Canning Company Facilities

 Hirzel Canning Company caters to multiple customers including industrial, institutional, food service, and retail.
 This variety of customers requires Hirzel Canning Company to package their products in a variety of ways.
 Today Hirzel Canning Company packages their products in retail cans, foodservice cans, and industrial drums and totes.
 For many of their larger customers Hirzel Canning Company utilizes reusable transport packaging to reduce costs for customers as well as improve sustainability in industrial packaging.

 Stephen A. Hirzel, son of Karl A. Hirzel Jr., is currently President of Hirzel Canning.

 Hirzel Farms

-Lou Kozma Jr. is today general manager of Hirzel Farms which follows a sustainability model that is based on environmental and social responsibilities.
+Lou Kozma Jr. is general manager of Hirzel Farms which follows a sustainability model that is based on environmental and social responsibilities.